eshaiju/eshaiju.github.io/source/_posts/2017-05-06-a-graphql-server-implementation-ruby-on-rails.markdown

 After this, you can build a GraphQL server by hand or GraphQL generators
 <p>Here  I am building by hand.</p>

-Define some types:  Add post_type.rb in 'types' folder which will define PostType
+Define some types:  Add article_type.rb in 'types' folder which will define ArticleType
-{%codeblock app/graphql/types/post_type.rb%}
+{%codeblock app/graphql/types/article_type.rb%}
-PostType = GraphQL::ObjectType.define do
+Types::ArticleType = GraphQL::ObjectType.define do
-  name "Post"
+  name "Article"
-  description "A blog post"
-  # `!` marks a field as "non-null"
-  field :id, !types.ID
+  field :id, types.Int
-  field :title, !types.String
+  field :title, types.String
-  field :body, !types.String
+  field :body, types.Int
 end
 {%endcodeblock%}
 Now we need to build schema, which is what we use to query